Panenco/panenco-ui/src/components/pagination/README.md

 - showFirstButton - If **true**, show the first-page button.
 - showLastButton - If **true**, show the last-page button.
 - siblingCount - Number of always visible pages before and after the current page.
-- currentPage - The current page.
+- page - The current page.
-- totalItems - Total items.
+- count - Total items.
-- perPage - Items per page.
+- rowsPerPage - Items per page.
 - disabled - If **true**, the pagination component will be disabled.
 - type - Pagination component type.
 - variant - The variant to use.